Free Hybrid Seminar – Orgreave: A Long Road to Truth Justice and Accountability

 The Government’s announcement of a Public Inquiry into the events at Orgreave in 1984 and its aftermath has been described as both historic and momentous.

-In this seminar, speakers will explore the events that took place at Orgreave, examine the enduring impact on those involved, and reflect on the campaign for justice that has spanned over four decades.
-Drawing on the lived experiences of campaigners and legal perspectives, the discussion will consider what a meaningful and effective public inquiry should entail, and how it can best serve the interests of truth, justice and public confidence.
+In this seminar, speakers explored the events that took place at Orgreave, examined the enduring impact on those involved, and reflected on the campaign for justice that has spanned over four decades.
+Drawing on the lived experiences of campaigners and legal perspectives, the discussion considered what a meaningful and effective public inquiry should entail, and how it can best serve the interests of truth, justice and public confidence.

 Speakers